-Periodic Maintenance Schedule and Icon Key
+MAINTENANCE Periodic Maintenance Schedule and Icon Key

-Maintenance intervals in the following schedule are based upon average riding conditions and an average vehicle speed of approximately 12.4 mph (20 km/h).
+Maintenance intervals in the following schedules are based upon average riding conditions and an average operating speed of approximately 12.4 mph (20 km/h).
 Vehicles subjected to severe or commercial use must be inspected and serviced more frequently.

 The following icon keys are used to note special circumstances:

-- ▶ = Perform the procedure more often on vehicles subjected to severe use. - = Have an authorized dealer perform repairs that involve this component or system. - ♦ = Emissions related components.
+- ► = Severe Use Item.
+Reduce interval by 50% on vehicles subjected to severe use. - = Have an authorized dealer perform repairs that involve this component or system.

+• = Emissions related components.
 Have an authorized dealer perform repairs that involve this component or system.